-(3) On 8 July 2011 Rubicon announced that its \$15 million facility with the ANZ, which was to expire on 31 December 2011, had been increased to \$20 million and extended the expiry date out to 1 July 2013.
-On 23 May 2012 the ANZ agreed to further extend the expiry date of the facility to 1 July 2014.
-Under the terms of the amended ANZ bank facility, the ANZ will have the right to bring forward the expiry date to no earlier than 15 January 2014, if it determines that an IPO of ArborGen is unlikely to be completed by 1 July 2014, but if it were to do so the ANZ would be required to give Rubicon 90 days prior notice (refer note 32 subsequent events).
+- (2) Tenon's syndicated bank credit facility reduces as a result of the scheduled amortisation of the term facility and the payment of an annual excess cash flow recapture provision of up to \$1 million.
+The assumption in the notes to the financial statements has been made that commencing in September 2014, the maximum \$1 million repayment will be made under the excess cash flow provision of the facility. - (3) On 23 May 2012 the ANZ agreed to further extend the expiry date of the \$20 million facility to 1 July 2014.
+Under the terms of the amended ANZ bank facility, the ANZ has the right to bring forward the expiry date to no earlier than 15 January 2014, if it determines, acting reasonably, that an IPO of ArborGen is unlikely to be completed by 1 July 2014, but if it were to do so the ANZ would be required to give Rubicon 90 days prior notice.
+The Board is evaluating appropriate on going funding arrangements to take Rubicon forward.